cornell-zhang/heterocl/docs/tutorial.md

 1. <a name="basic">Getting Started</a>

    This is an introduction to the basic usage of HeteroCL.
+By finishing this section, you will have the ability to write a simple HeteroCL program.
+HeteroCL is a programming model based on [TVM](http://tvmlang.org).
+For TVM users, HeteroCL should be easy to learn.
+However, it is totally fine if you are not familar with TVM.

-HeteroCL is a general-purpose programming model for heterogenous backends.
-To begin with, each variable in HeteroCL can be either a **var** or a **placeholder**.
+   To begin with, a HeteroCL program consists of input variables, intermediate variables, and algorithm description.
+Each variable in HeteroCL can be either a *Var* or a *Tensor*.
 They serve as containers to hold values.
-To retrieve the values, users need to evaluate them at runtime.
-Following are the definitions.
+Users can assign values to/retrieve values from them during runtime.
+This conecpt is also used in many popular domain-specific languages, such as Halide and TensorFlow.

+   A Var is a scalar and is **immutable**.
+Namely, you cannot change the value of a Var.
+Thus, a Var can only be an input to the program.
+On the other hand, a Tensor is **mutable**.
+You can get/set the value of an element in the tensor.
+This means that any Tensor in HeteroCL can be an output to the program.
+To create a mutable scalar, you can create a one-dimensional Tensor with exactly one element.
+Following shows how to declare a Var and a Tensor with no computation involved.
       ```python
+      import heterocl as hcl
-      a = hcl.var(name, dtype)
+      a = hcl.var(name, dtype) # returns a Var
-      A = hcl.placeholder(shape, name, dtype)
+      A = hcl.placeholder(shape, name, dtype) # returns a Tensor

+      # example
+      a = hcl.var("a")
+      A = hcl.placeholder((10, 10), "A", hcl.Int(10))
       ```
-   For each variable in HeteroCL, we can specify the name of it, which is useful during debugging.
+   For each variable in HeteroCL, we can specify the name of it.
+If not, a name will be automatically generated.
 We can also specify its data type via the `dtype` field.
+The possible data types are listed below.
+      ```python
+      hcl.UInt(k)        # a k-bit unsigned integer; k is 32 if not specified
+      hcl.Int(k)         # a k-bit signed integer; k is 32 if not specified
+      hcl.UFixed(k, l)   # a k-bit unsigned fixed-point with l fractional bits
+      hcl.Fixed(k, l)    # a k-bit signed fixed-point with l fractional bits
+      hcl.Float()        # a floating-point (always 32-bit)
+      hcl.Double()       # a double-precision floating-point (always 64-bit)
+      ```
+   For more details on bit-accurate data types, check [this section](#badt). **The default data type for all variables is `Int(32)`.** You can set the default data type by setting `config.init_dtype`.
+      ```python
+      hcl.config.init_dtype = Float()
+      ```
+   One important concept of HeteroCL is *Stage*.
+A set of Stages can connect to each other and form a data flow graph.
+For `var` and `placeholder`, they serve as input Stages.
+In other words, there is no preceding Stage for a `var` or a `placeholder`.
+   > The returned object of a HeteroCL API can have multiple roles.
+For example, the returned object of `hcl.var` is not only a Var but also a Stage.

-You can also specify the data type later using `hcl.resize`. **The default data type for all variables is `int32`.** After we have the variables, we can now describe our algorithms.
+   After we have the input stages, we can now describe our algorithms.
 HeteroCL provides several ways to describe an algorithm.
 One way is to use vectorized code to describe tensor operations.
-The first API we are going to introduce is `hcl.compute`.
+The first computation related API we are going to introduce is `hcl.compute`.
 Following shows the definition and the effect of the API.
       ```python
-      B = hcl.copmute(shape, inputs, fcompute, name, dtype)
+      B = hcl.copmute(shape, inputs, fcompute, name, dtype) # returns a Tensor

       # B[index] = fcompute(index), for all index in shape
       ```
-   This API takes in the output shape, a list of inputs, a lambda function with indices as arguments, and a name and data type.
+   This API takes in the output shape, a list of input stages, a lambda function with indices as arguments, a name and data type.
 The last two arguments are optional.
-This is an example. <a name="ex1"></a>
+Following shows a code snippet from [Example 1](/heterocl/samples/tutorial/example_1.py).
       ```python
-      # Example 1
       a = hcl.var()
       A = hcl.placeholder((10, 10))
       B = hcl.compute((10, 10), [A], lambda x, y: A[x][y] * a)